DulminEdirisinghe/SMPS-Transformers/README.md

 # SMPS-Transformers
-A simple design guide for troble shooting noisy transformers.<br>
+A simple design guide for troubleshooting noisy transformers.<br>